alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 ![Kafka Connection]({{site.url}}/assets/kafka_1.png)

-However, if JMX is specified, the `JMX_PORT` is already set and in use by the Kafka daemon so in order to run commands to Kafka we need to make a little hack:
+However, if JMX is still specified, the `JMX_PORT` is already set and in use by the Kafka daemon, so in order to run commands to Kafka we need to make a little hack:

 ```
 $>JMX_PORT=1100